 The Berkeley campus is beautiful and the academics renowned, but unfortunately, the area nearby campus is often unsafe.
 Especially for those walking home in the nighttime, there are significant safety hazards that affect both students and other citizens alike.
 Wildfire does its part to combat this by offering a location-based safety alerts app.
 Any user can submit an event they witnessed, and students can make sure their route is safe before walking home at night.

-Another major design point for the app was photography.
+A major design point for the app was showcasing photography.
 The client wanted users to add photos to their events easily and have those photos be displayed as the main star of the story, but also recognized that a lot of posts would not necessarily have photos attached.
-Thus, we had to design not only for text posts, but also posts customized with pictures.
+Thus, I had to design not only for text posts, but also posts customized with pictures, which the Post Cards are easily capable of accomodating.
+I used a UX Pattern similar to how stories on Instagram and Snapchat work for posts with multiple pictures, with an autoscrolling gallery which can also be manually forwarded and backwarded.

 I had such an awesome time with this project!
 I was able to sketch, to wireframe, to Sketch, and to play.
 I really enjoyed working with Hriday and Jay of the Wildfire team for being such enthusiastic and design-smart clients who trusted me and my work!